Why I Built Core Forms?

 You care about performance.
 If you’ve spent time optimizing your Core Web Vitals and you’re annoyed that form plugins undo half your work… Core Forms is the fix.

 You’re a developer building client sites.
 The hook system means you can customize everything without touching plugin code.
-And at $59 per site with lifetime updates, the economics make sense across a portfolio.
+And at $59 a year (or $249 lifetime) for unlimited sites, the economics make sense across an entire portfolio.

 You’re tired of subscriptions.
-One payment.
-Done.
-No annual renewal emails.
-No “your license has expired” warnings.
-No features disappearing because you forgot to renew.
+The $249 lifetime license is one payment, done: no renewal emails, no “your license has expired” warnings, no features disappearing because you forgot to renew.

 It’s not for you if: